One More Chance (1931 film): Reception

-Film Daily was not impressed.
+Film Daily.
 "Featuring Bing Crosby, the radio crooner, in a slight story that jumps all over the map and is very disconnected.
 The “plot” is pretty hazy, if any.
 Bing is a happy-go-lucky salesman for an electric washing machine who depends on his songs to sell his wares.
 He has the usual trouble holding his wife from the other fellow, but wins her back in the last sequence by crooning his song.
 Bing's crooning is okay, but as a comedian there is little to be said in his favor.
 Or was it the fault of the material?"

-Variety liked it better.
+Variety.
 "Second of the two-reelers by the radio crooner, also bearing as title one of the torch numbers he uses, the first being “I Surrender Dear.”
 New subject is first rate, Crosby revealing a splendid camera presence, remarkable to those who have seen his mild personal appearances on the Paramount stage....Crosby displays a capital comedy sense, plays with assurance and certainty.
 Subject is worth minor featuring in lieu of air popularity.